redis/redis-doc/topics/streams-intro.md

 > XTRIM mystream MAXLEN ~ 10
 ```

 However, **XTRIM** is designed to accept different trimming strategies, even if currently only **MAXLEN** is implemented.
-Given that this is an explicit command, it is possible that in the future it will allow to specify trimming by time, because the user calling this command in a stand-alone way is supposed to know what she or he is doing.
+Given that this is an explicit command, it is possible that in the future it will allow to specify trimming by time, because the user calling this command in a stand-alone way is supposed to know what they are doing.

 One useful eviction strategy that **XTRIM** should have is probably the ability to remove by a range of IDs.
 This is currently not possible, but will be likely implemented in the future in order to more easily use **XRANGE** and **XTRIM** together to move data from Redis to other storage systems if needed.

 ## Persistence, replication and message safety

 A Stream, like any other Redis data structure, is asynchronously replicated to slaves and persisted into AOF and RDB files.
-However what may not be so obvious is that also consumer groups full state is propagated to AOF, RDB and slaves, so if a message is pending in the master, also the slave will have the same information.
-Similarly, after a restart, the AOF will restore the consumer groups state.
+However what may not be so obvious is that the full state of consumer groups is also propagated to AOF, RDB and slaves, so if a message is pending in the master, the slave will also have the same information.
+Similarly, after a restart, the AOF will restore the state of consumer groups.

 However note that Redis streams and consumer groups are persisted and replicated using the Redis default replication, so:

 * AOF must be used with a strong fsync policy if persistence of messages is important in your application.
-* By default the asynchronous replication will not guarantee that **XADD** commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of slaves to receive the data from the master.
+* By default the asynchronous replication will not guarantee that **XADD** commands or state changes to consumer groups are replicated: after a failover something can be missing depending on the ability of slaves to receive the data from the master.
 * The **WAIT** command may be used in order to force the propagation of the changes to a set of slaves.
-However note that while this makes very unlikely that data is lost, the Redis failover process as operated by Sentinel or Redis Cluster performs only a *best effort* check to failover to the slave which is the most updated, and under certain specific failures may promote a slave that lacks some data.
+However note that while this makes loss of data very unlikely, the Redis failover process as operated by Sentinel or Redis Cluster performs only a *best effort* check to failover to the slave which is the most updated, and under certain specific failures may promote a slave that lacks some data.

-So when designing application using Redis streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating if it is safe enough for your use case.
+So when designing applications which use Redis streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating if it is safe enough for your use case.

 ## Removing single items from a stream

 Streams also have a special command to remove items from the middle of a stream, just by ID.
 Normally for an append only data structure this may look like an odd feature, but it is actually useful for applications involving, for instance, privacy regulations.
-The command is called **XDEL**, and will just get the name of the stream followed by the IDs to delete:
+The command is called **XDEL**, and takes just the name of the stream followed by the IDs to delete:

 ```
 > XRANGE mystream - + COUNT 2